Saturday, December 6, 2025

 I suppose I could go on and on with examples of horrible, physical play that has been condoned by the league…players like Stewart running full-tilt into a crowd of defenders under the basket…and when one of them moves, it’s a foul on the defense.
 Special whistles!

 So…I began all this by claiming to have a solution to the most serious and glaring problem at the core of the WNBA.
 The real problem is the officiating.
 It is consistently inconsistent.
 I don’t know why some referees appear to be so incompetent or why they make so many blatantly incorrect calls…I don’t even want to go there because the inferences are just too demeaning to the officiating crews who may or may not be corrupt, coerced, compromised...or just plain incompetent.
 The individuals who are doing the officiating are probably underpaid and are certainly under-appreciated.
 The solution to the WNBA’s problem is to upgrade the officials.
 If that means tripling their salaries…fine.
 If that means firing them all…fine.
 If that means replacing them all with NBA caliber referees…fine.
 The most egregious aspect of WNBA games rests with the referees.
 All fouls must be called, consistently, whether for against a perceived star.
-Paige Bueckers, Breanna Stewart and the other big names in the league have to be held to the same standard as everyone else.
+Paige Bueckers, Breanna Stewart and the other big names (the untouchables) in the league have to be held to the same standard as everyone else.
 The referees cannot consider which individual or which team is involved in a play…only whether there was a foul committed or not…and by which player.
 No bias based on a referee’s personal feelings…just call the game fairly.

 That’s it.
 The problem is the referees and the solution is to upgrade the entire bunch of them…either with huge financial incentives or replacement.
 Just imagine how different things might be if Caitlin Clark’s assailants had been properly dealt with right in the beginning…if flagrant fouls had been called when warranted…if she had not been targeted by referees and called for non-existing fouls…if physical attacks had been met with immediate fines and suspensions.
 The same is true for every player in the league.
 No player should be subject to attack on the court which is then overlooked by biased referees.
 Every WNBA basketball game should be played by the rules throughout each game and those rules should be upheld fairly by an unbiased referring crew, always.
 The problem…referees.
 The solution…improve or replace.